Ace167/Simple-WireGuard/README.md

 # Simple WireGuard

- A simple WireGuard VPN Linux Ubuntu application
+A simple Linux Ubuntu application for WireGuard VPN